Website Improvement Project

 The website is the City of Boulder's primary platform for sharing information with the community.
 The current city website was launched in 2013 and needs to be updated.
 The website is designed based on the structure of city departments, which is not intuitive for most users.

 The city engaged a consultant in May 2018 to develop a plan to make the website faster and easier for the public to navigate.
 The website improvement plan will be driven by user research, testing and input.
 This project will result in a new information organization and navigation system that improves the current website while laying the groundwork for a new website.
-Learn more about the city's work so far on this project

 Share Feedback Online